timreyes/voltageMinMax/README.md

 # Voltage Min/Max

-An extension that adds an Voltage Min/Max metrics to analog measurements.
+An extension that adds Voltage Min/Max metrics to analog measurements.

 ## Instructions
 1. Install this extension by clicking "Install"